AleksanderWa/Budgeter/README.md

 For Windows users there might be need for using winpty to run commands from build_n_run.sh
 - before each command inside build_n_run.sh put "winpty" keyword, eg. winpty docker-compose up --build -d

-### When application is up and running:
+When application is up and running and database is seeded with fixtures you can finally consume API
-Database is seeded with fixtures.
+## Example requests:
 ### Send POST request to acquire token:

 `curl --location --request POST '127.0.0.1:8000/api-token-auth/' --header 'Content-Type: application/json' --data-raw '{"username": "Batman", "password": "password"}'`